-To display our received Christmas cards, I hung a piece of ribbon and secure them on with clothespins.
+To display Christmas cards, I hung a piece of ribbon and secured them on with clothespins.

-This is really the anti-craft — it took about five minutes.
+This is a non-craft—t took about five minutes.

-Finally — a non-craft.
-We’re huge book readers, so I gather the Christmas and winter-themed picture books and separate them into this wire basket.
+Finally, a legit non-craft.
+We’re huge book nerds, so I gathered the Christmas and winter-themed picture books and separated them into this wire basket.

 It’s kept by our tree for easy-access reading all season long.
-Plus, the illustrations add instant — and free — decor.
+Plus, the illustrations add instant, free decor.

 You May Also Like: